 Just because a software team adopts agility doesn’t mean they’ll see results.
 Being flexible has its benefits, but ensuring that the team is given total responsibility to make decisions may be more important.

 Regardless of whether you are working with a stellar team or one that struggles, your style of management can influence the success of the project.
-Joshua Dawson wants you to consider adopting servant leadership
+Josh Dawson wants you to consider adopting servant leadership.

 Wondering why—with all the jobs you've applied for—you aren't getting noticed?
 Take it from Xojo CEO Geoff Perlman; it isn't just your programming or testing skills that will land you a job.
 Far from it.
 Geoff knows from experience that hiring the right individual is a careful blend of skill, fit, and passion.